skyzh/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 * Implement a simple leveled compaction strategy and simulate it on the compaction simulator.
 * Start compaction as a background task and implement a compaction trigger in the system.

-## Task 1: Simple Leveled Compaction + Compaction Simulation
+## Task 1: Simple Leveled Compaction

 In this chapter, we are going to implement our first compaction strategy -- simple leveled compaction.
 In this task, you will need to modify: